 It’s something that many locals partake in as well on the the weekends.

-Two of my favorite pueblos are Santa Fe de Antioquia and Guatape.
+My two favorite nearby pueblos are Santa Fe de Antioquia and Guatape.

 Santa Fe de Antioquia is located to the west, through one of the longest tunnels in South America, and features beautiful colonial architecture and cobblestone streets.
 It is considerably hotter than Medellin though, so keep that in mind.